ZhaoOfficial/PaperNotes/Computer Graphics/Neural Volume Rendering/[Literature Review]Neural Rendering.md

 \mathbf x_{\text{surf}}=\mathbf o+\left(\int_{0}^{\infty}T(t)\sigma(\mathbf r(t))tdt\right)\mathbf d\\
 T(t)=\exp({-\int_{0}^{t}\sigma(\mathbf r(s))ds})
 $$
 Since we have known the position of surface, by taking the gradient of the volume density, we can get the surface normal.
-But this normal is not smooth, then we use a MLP to repair it.
+But this normal is not smooth, so we use an MLP to repair it.